 where $(Ha)^{-1}_{\rm reenter}$ is the comoving horizon size after the recombination.
-This mode $|{\bf k}|_{\Delta}=({Ha})_{\rm reenter}$ behaves as a sound wave of the dark-matter density perturbations, imprinting on the matter power spectrum of low-$\ell$ multipoles $\ell\leq 2$, corresponding to large length scales.
-This is reminiscent of baryon acoustic oscillations due to the coupling in the baryon-photon fluid.
+Such mode $|{\bf k}|_{\Delta}=({Ha})_{\rm reenter}$ behaves as an acoustic wave of dark-matter density perturbations.
+It imprints on the matter power spectrum of low-$\ell$ multipoles $\ell\leq 2$, corresponding to large length scales.
+It is reminiscent of baryon acoustic oscillations due to the coupling in the baryon-photon fluid.

-These are qualitative discussions on the dark-matter sound waves, that are expected to be possibly relevant for observations.
-However, the quantitative results depend not only on the initial amplitude value $\Delta^{\bf k}_{_M}(0)$, the wavenumber $|{\bf k}|_{\Delta}$ and the horizon crossing size $(Ha)$, but also on the sound velocity $v_s$ in Eq.~(\ref{sounds}).
+These are qualitative discussions on dark-matter acoustic waves, possibly relevant for observations.
+However, the quantitative results depend not only on the initial amplitude value $\Delta^{\bf k}_{_M}(0)$, the wavenumber $|{\bf k}|_{\Delta}$ and the horizon crossing size $(Ha)_{\rm cross}$, but also on the sound velocity $v_s$ in Eq.~(\ref{sounds}).